 Students can prepare for any Local Chapter Brain Bee by studying the book Brain Facts.
-This publication is available as a free download at SFN's homepage.
-It is also available as an audio version here.
+This publication is available as a free download, as well as an audio version.
 (For a hardcopy of the document, please contact the SFN.)
 Winners can prepare for Regional and World Championships by also studying Neuroscience: The Science of the Brain.
 This book is translated into twenty languages.
 Each Local, Regional and World Brain Bee is unique, and you should contact your specific coordinator for more information on procedures and rules in your area.
-A list of the Local and Regional Coordinators can be found here, and links to some of the IBB websites can be found here.
+You may also view a list of the Local and Regional Coordinators, as well as links to some of the IBB websites.

 For more information on how to prepare for the regional and international levels of competition, please visit our frequently asked questions page as well as our study materials page.